tchx84/flathub-mobile/README.md

 ## Project

-Given a refurbished Moto G4 Play phone and a custom postmarketOS image containing only Phosh, Terminal and Flatpak, how close can one get a regular-user phone workflow?
+Given a refurbished Moto G4 Play phone and a custom postmarketOS image containing only Phosh, Terminal and Flatpak, how close can I get to my regular phone workflow?

 ## Criteria